web_0347.jpg

 International Court of Justice Fellowship

 The International Court of Justice at The Hague (ICJ), the principal judicial organ of the United Nations, selects recent law graduates from participating schools for a ten-month position with an ICJ judge.
-As a participating school, YLS provides financial support for the position through the Howard M. Holtzmann Endowment Fund for International Arbitration and Dispute Resolution at Yale Law School.
+As a participating school, YLS provides financial support for a selected application through the Howard M. Holtzmann Endowment Fund for International Arbitration and Dispute Resolution at Yale Law School.

 Mary A. McCarthy Fellowships in Public Interest Law

 The McCarthy Fellowship supports short-term public interest law projects or staff positions in the first year after graduation and the bar exam.
-Fellows have worked in a wide range of areas, but especially in mediation and the rights of immigrants, prisoners, criminal defendants, and women.
+Fellows have worked in a wide range of areas in places all over the country.

 Permanent Court of Arbitration in The Hague Fellowship (PCA)